tylerprehl/top-battleship/README.md

 # The Odin Project - Battleship
 This project's goals are tailored towards practicing Test Driven Development with JS and Jest.
+To run this project:
+- clone the repo
+- run ```npm init```
+- run ```npm run start```

 ### To Do
-- TBD
+- Build basic game UI (display changes based on current prompt/alert game)
+- Interactive UI for attacking (click on the enemy's board, remember to hide unknown!)
+- Interactive UI for placing ships
+- Reset players (restart everything from the beginning)

 ### Main Takeaways
--
+- TDD is SUPER helpful for building pure functions (and preventing tightly coupled code)
+- TDD is also a great way to make designing objects and deciding where certain functions should reside simple

 ### Other Interesting Things Learned
-- the Array.prototype.forEach() loop cannot be broken
+- the Array.prototype.forEach() loop cannot be broken with a return statement

-### Notes for battleship.js Structure
-- 'global' vars: the players

-### Notes for Gameplay Design/Order
+### Notes (to Self) for Gameplay Design/Order
-- create player
+- create player1
-- build player board
+- build player1 board
 - 'pass computer' screen
-- create player/AI
+- create player2/AI
-- build player/AI board
+- build player2/AI board
-- game starts...
+- game starts
+- player1 attacks
+- 'pass' screen
+- player2/AI attacks
+- 'pass' screen
+- etc...
+- player/AI win/play again/reset screen